LoginRadius/engineering-blog-samples/README.md

 ## How to use

-First, clone this repository to your desired location in the PC using the following command :
+Step 1: clone this repository to your desired location in the PC using the following command :

 ```bash
 git clone https://github.com/LoginRadius/engineering-blog-samples.git
 ```

-The root folder contains the language specific folder for code samples.
+Step 2: The root folder contains the language specific folder for code samples.
 You can browse to particular directory and access the code sample as per your need

 For e.g.